RaucheAcho/react-firebase-auth/README.md

 this command will install all dependencies this demo app need to run.

+### `create .env.local`

+the .env file should contain firebase config like .env.exmple.txt

 ### `yarn start`

 Runs the app in the development mode.\